top of page

 This week, at many tables across the country, families will be sharing a meal and their thoughts on what they are thankful for.
 With everything that is shaking our world right now, it's important to stay mindful of the message of the holiday.

-If you have attended any of my programs on emotional intelligence, stress management or protecting your energy level, you know that gratitude always makes the list of helpful tips.
-Instead of rushing past Thanksgiving in order to get to Christmas, Hanukkah, Kwanza, or the New Year, why not use this moment to pause and ground yourself in the true meaning behind this important holiday?
+If you’re a coaching client of mine or have attended any of my programs on leadership, emotional intelligence, or peak performance, you already know that gratitude always makes the list of essential practices.
+Instead of rushing past Thanksgiving to get to Christmas, Hanukkah, Kwanzaa, or the New Year, this is a perfect moment to pause, reflect, and reconnect with the true meaning behind this important holiday.

 The practice of being grateful has become a foundational principle of positive psychology coaching and is based on the fact that you cannot hold two emotions at the same time.
 Thinking about things to be grateful for can help you feel better and keep the negative, anxious thoughts at bay.
 In addition, you train the reticular activating system (RAS) in your brain to start noticing more things to be thankful for and this ultimately brings more happiness your way.
 Choosing gratitude literally is a way to choose happiness.
-Hence, the phrase “happiness is a choice,” which can be seen on the wall of my office and is referenced in our name, “Choice Training and Coaching Solutions”.
+Hence, the phrase “happiness is a choice,” and the reason I chose the name, “Choice Training and Coaching Solutions”.

 As we approach Thanksgiving Day, why not consider choosing one of these practices to stay connected to the true meaning of the holiday?